Mihara/x1c3tool/README.md

 ## Usage

 Really rather obvious.
-Attach the device by USB and invoke the magic words:
+Attach the device by USB and invoke the magic words with the right serial port device:

 ```
 x1c3tool /dev/ttyUSB0 --download my_home_config